thaddavis/hthaogcrj-practice/READMEs/pt_2.md

 In this instance my PROJECT_NUMBER is 148827868659 and my PROJECT_ID is hthtogcrj.

-- You can find these values in the console or by using the terminal…
+- You can find these values in the console by coming over to the Dashboard OR by using the terminal…
     - https://console.cloud.google.com/home/dashboard?project=hthaogcrj-practice
     - gcloud config get-value project
     - gcloud projects describe $PROJECT_ID --format="value(projectNumber)"